dpc10ster/RJafrocBook/docs/83-classification-task.md

 This project started with a request to extend localization analysis software `RJafroc` to localization-classification tasks.
 Since this is new research the required data format is not in the `RJafroc` documentation.
 Some familiarity with basic localization task analysis is assumed.

-The basic idea is that spatial localization is a special case of localization-with-classification.
+The basic idea is that spatial localization is a special case of localization-with-classification. **CL-CC** marks are put in TP sheet and other are put in FP sheet.

 ## First example, File1.xlsx {#classification-tasks-example1}